British Indian Army: History

 The Indian Army has its origins in the years after the Indian Rebellion of 1857, often called the Indian Mutiny in British histories, when in 1858 the Crown took over direct rule of British India from the East India Company.
 Before 1858, the precursor units of the Indian Army were units controlled by the Company and were paid for by their profits.
 These operated alongside units of the British Army, funded by the British government in London.

 The three Presidency armies remained separate forces, each with its own Commander-in-Chief.
 Overall operational control was exercised by the Commander-in-Chief of the Bengal Army, who was formally the Commander-in-Chief of the East Indies.
 From 1861, most of the officer manpower was pooled in the three Presidential Staff Corps.
 After the Second Afghan War a Commission of Enquiry recommended the abolition of the presidency armies.
 The Ordnance, Supply and Transport, and Pay branches were by then unified.

 The Punjab Frontier Force was under the direct control of the Lieutenant-Governor of the Punjab during peacetime until 1886, when it came under the Commander-in-Chief, India.
 The Hyderabad Contingent and other local corps remained under direct governmental control.
 Standing higher formations—divisions and brigades—were abandoned in 1889.
 No divisional staffs were maintained in peacetime, and troops were dispersed throughout the sub-continent, with internal security as their main function.
 In 1891 the three staff corps were merged into one Indian Staff Corps.

-The Corps of Guides, painted by Richard Simkin, published 1891.